Sanku-podder/CURRENCY-CNVRTR/README.md

-This is my currency converter app
+ Currency converter app using Java-script